gitlabhq/gitlabhq/doc/development/ee_features.md

 existing CE specs.
 Also do no change existing CE examples, since they should remain working as-is when EE is running without a license.

-Instead add a file in a `/ee/` sub-folder.
+Instead place EE specs in the `/spec/ee/spec` folder.

 When doing this, rubocop might complain about the path not matching.
 So on the top-level `describe` append `# rubocop:disable